kaylah/Tips/switch-to-object-literal.md

   //petType dog
 ```

 The `switch` statement takes an input, in the above case the input is `pet`, which is set to `dachshund`.
-It goes through each case, until it finds a match and hits a `break;`.
+It goes through each case, until it finds a match and hits a `break;`, providing the output of `dog` in this example.
 It's very similar to an `if/else` statement.
 Here would be the same logic written as an `if/else`:

 ```
   var pet = 'dachshund';